 6. Inspect Each Box’s Condition

-Start inspecting your boxes soon after the moving van arrives.
 Start with boxes containing highly valuable and fragile items first so you can determine if something important is missing or damaged.
 If it is, make a note and start the claims process as soon as possible.
 You can move on to your other moving boxes after that.
 Check that your items and furniture are still intact.
 Note any damages on your inventory checklist and contact your moving coordinator to file a claim and receive compensation.

 7. Have Items Reassembled

-If your movers disassemble furniture or other items before moving them, they’re responsible for reassembling them at your new home.
+If your movers disassembled furniture or other items before moving them, they’re responsible for reassembling them at your new home.
 Make sure they put together any beds, couches, chairs, tables, and specialty items, such as a pool table.
 If you took items apart before your move, your movers may agree to reassemble them for you.
-Note some movers may charge you an additional fee for this.
+Note that some movers may charge you an additional fee for this.

 8. Confirm Debris Removal